jamielinux/bashmount/README.md

 Have a look at the example
 [configuration file](https://github.com/jamielinux/bashmount/blob/master/bashmount.conf).

 - Open your desired file manager at the mountpoint of a device.
+(The default is to open in your terminal.)
 - Hide certain devices from the list.
 - Configure custom commands to run on removable devices.
 - Automatically run custom commands after a mount or unmount.